ianfmiller/covid19-burden-mapping/README.md

 #### See methodological details below for more detailed information.
 ## Preliminary results
 ### Severe cases per ICU bed
 #### Colors show log10 ratio of estimated severe cases in each county to the number of ICU beds in each county after cases have been distributed to healthcare systems.
 Counties with 0 ICU beds, and thus no capacity to treat severe cases, are shaded grey.
-Additionally, regions with zero ICU beds may likely impact case and hospital burden in neighboring counties
+All severe cases from regions with 0 ICU beds have been allocated to other counties (see methodological notes below).
 ![alt text](https://github.com/ianfmiller/covid19-burden-mapping/blob/master/README.figs/Severe.cases.per.icu.bed.png)
 ### Relative number of severe cases in the US, after distribution to healthcare systems.
 #### Colors show log10 ratio of estimated severe cases in each county to the average number of severe cases per county in the U.S. Counties with 0 ICU beds, and thus no capacity to treat severe cases, are shaded grey.